thebithead/nuodb-operator/README.md

 Create a Kubernetes cluster and connect to the cluster.
-In our verification tests, we regularly verify the samples workloads outlined on this page using the following configuration *5 nodes, each with with 2 CPUs and 16 GB of RAM
+In our verification tests, we regularly verify the samples workloads outlined on this page using the following configuration
+* 5 nodes, each with with 2 CPUs and 16 GB of RAM
-*5 GB disk for Admin pods
+* 5 GB disk for Admin pods
-*20 GB disk for Storage Manager(SM) pods
+* 20 GB disk for Storage Manager(SM) pods
 Please use this as a guideline for a minimal configuration when you create your cluster.
+To run larger SQL workloads using the included YCSB sample application, adjust node CPU and Memory upwards as required.
+To determine resources used, monitor your NuoDB database process resource consumption using the NuoDB Insights visual montioring tool.

 ### 2. Create environment variables